osghaffar/osghaffar.github.io/CGSPosts/computationaltheoryofmind.md

 ### Turing Machines and Functionalism

 Functionalism is based around the idea of "multiple realizability", in that the same function, once clearly defined, can be instantiated by any number of different things.
-The original Turing machine, for example, could be realized by any type of machine as long as it is able to carry out the intended function (symbol manipulation).
+The original Turing machine, for example, could be realized by any type of machine as long as it is able to carry out the intended function.
 Nowadays, a Turing machine could be implemented fully digitally.
 The upshot is that function is emphasized, and not material composition.

 That is, things like "thinking" or "visual recognition" should not merely be identified with particular biological events like nerves firing, but rather by their function.
 Visual recogition, for example, takes in particular input data, 'processes' it, and by comparing it with existing memories, is able to recognize certain shared elements.
-Under this definition, such behavior can be multiply realized -- you don't have to have a retina and visual cortex in order to see; anything that is able to perform these particular actions could be said to be capable of visual recognition, just as anything able to do basic symbol manipulation (regardless of its material form) could be considered a Turing machine.
+Under this definition, such behavior can be multiply realized -- you don't have to have a retina and visual cortex in order to see; anything that is able to perform these particular actions could be said to be capable of visual recognition.

 As Turing himself wrote: